matiasconsiglio/project-4/README.md

     - As an Admin I can create draft events so that I can finish uploading the content later.

 3. Approve Comments.
-    - As a an Admin I can approve or disapprove comments so that I can filter out objectionable comments.
+    - As an Admin I can approve or disapprove comments so that I can filter out objectionable comments.

 4. Site Pagination:
     - As a Site User I can view a paginated list of events so that I can easily select a post to view.